 We hunkered down for the break, not wishing to expose our chuffs to the vulgar climes.
 The football draw revealed Blackburn to be the chosen team, rotten bastards indeed and about the only thing they will win I suspect.
 We nibbled on a snack, sipped a bit of ginger and watched the sky turn to threatening black and continue to issue the icy flakes.

-The teams came out to continue battlwith both squads snuffing out any potential peril.
+The teams came out to continue battle with both squads snuffing out any potential peril.
 Widnes were starting to control matters and seemed to have got the bit between their choppers.
 From a settled period No 2 (Jay Roberts) went on a sugar rush and burst forth like a nipper entering a toffee shop.
 He passed, received and booted in the blinking of a disbelieving eye and the ball slapped home and kicked renewed life into this second period of play.
 It was a smart strike and soon after the Widnes lads had found the net again but this time the waver of the flag suppressed celebration as offside was given.
 Despite these two rousing moments the game was still tighter than George Best in a brewery but as stated, the home team seemed to be holding all the aces.
 Their No 7 (Kevin Towey) was the next to seek success but a good defensive tackle by Young put the dampeners on the drive.

 The game now went into lockdown, the temperatures took a downturn and thoughts of swapping my walnut for a proper penis crossed my flickering mind.
 A substitute came, the came paused but restarted with pace and an instant shot by Bannister was cruelly deflected and looped with spite into the awaiting mesh.
 Widnes were 2-0 up and it looked as though another 3 points were in the sack.
 The congratulations had barely ended when Doran of Widnes sent in a ball of fire with a long range shot that inspired the goalkeeper to stretch and athletically tip onto the bar - what a fine moment, first class strike, first class save - wonderful non-league stuff.
 Barlick attempted to pull one back via a free-kick but the flick on just didn't have enough direction or 'oomph'.
 The last seconds and Bannister for The Whites streaked down the flanks, flashed in a cross and saw all in-box players miss the travelling globe - groans rose, it didn't matter, a tickling later and we were done.
 A decent spectacle with some very rewarding stints put in.
 Man of the Match for me though goes to the home No 5 (River Humphries) for a cast iron effort that was safe, reliable and gave all around him a solid foundation on which to build - keep it flowing sir (see what I did there, cute hey).